openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

      - | Microversion 3.9
        | ``PUT  /backups/{backup_id}``
      - backup:update
-     - rule:admin_or_owner
      - no
      - yes
      - yes
-     - no
-     - yes
-     - yes
-     - yes
    * - Delete backup
      - ``DELETE  /backups/{backup_id}``
      - backup:delete
-     - rule:admin_or_owner
      - no
      - yes
      - yes
-     - no
-     - yes
-     - yes
-     - yes
    * - Restore backup
      - ``POST  /backups/{backup_id}/restore``
      - backup:restore
-     - rule:admin_or_owner
      - no
      - yes
      - yes
-     - no
-     - yes
-     - yes
-     - yes
    * - Import backup
      -  ``POST  /backups/{backup_id}/import_record``
      - backup:backup-import
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Export backup
      - ``POST  /backups/{backup_id}/export_record``
      - backup:export-import
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Reset status of a backup
      - ``POST  /backups/{backup_id}/action`` (os-reset_status)
      - volume_extension:backup_admin_actions:reset_status
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Force delete a backup
      - ``POST  /backups/{backup_id}/action`` (os-force_delete)
      - volume_extension:backup_admin_actions:force_delete
-     - rule:admin_api
      - no
-     - no
-     - no
-     - no
-     - yes
      - no
      - yes